fewillemann/molmc/comp-mol/README.md

 ## Liquid Argon

 Through the Monte Carlo method, the average interaction energy in the argon liquid was estimated.
-The density of this liquid is typically $\text{1.394 g/cm}^3\text{,}$ which is equivalent to 100 atoms in a box of $L = 16.8192 \text{ Angstrom}$ side.
+The density of this liquid is typically $\text{1.394 g/cm}^3\text{,}$ which is equivalent to 100 atoms in a box of $L = 16.8192$ Angstrom side.
 For this, the x, y and z coordinates of each atom were generated randomly (using a uniform distribution), creating a configuration in which the potential between each atom is given by the Lennard-Jones potential U(r).
 Thus, the average energy will be the sum of all potentials divided by the number of atoms plus a kinetic part.

 $$E_{media} = \frac{U_{total}}{N} + \frac{3}{2}k_{B}T$$